iced-rs/iced/README.md

 iced = "0.3"
 ```

-__Iced moves fast and the `master` branch can contain breaking changes!__ If
+__iced moves fast and the `master` branch can contain breaking changes!__ If
 you want to learn about a specific release, check out [the release list].

 [the release list]: https://github.com/hecrj/iced/releases

 ## Overview
-Inspired by [The Elm Architecture], Iced expects you to split user interfaces
+Inspired by [The Elm Architecture], iced expects you to split user interfaces
 into four different concepts:

   * __State__ — the state of your application